underlost/underlost.net/README.md

 ## Usage

 The site can deployed multiple ways, on multiple services.
-The site is jekyell based, so a simple 'bundle exec jekyll --w' is only needed.
+Since the site is Jekyll based, so a simple 'bundle exec jekyll serve --w' is only needed for local development.

 For texting purposes on various devices, a github pages branch is set up at lab.underlost.net.
 Grunt is used to deploy there, with 'grunt git-deploy'